pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 > The **Consumer Rebalancing Events** table shows the traced `JoinGroup` and `SyncGroup` requests.

 > The **Consumer Rebalancing Delay** table at the top calculates the delay between when the `JoinGroup` request was sent and when the `SyncGroup` request was received.
 This measures the stop-the-world delay mentioned above.

+## Related Scripts

+This tutorial demonstrated a few of Pixie's [community scripts](https://github.com/pixie-io/pixie/tree/main/src/pxl_scripts).
+To learn how to write your own PxL script, check out the [tutorial](/tutorials/pxl-scripts/write-pxl-scripts).